 The Maginot Line has assumed a mythical status as the height of French interwar doctrinal stagnation.
 The reality, however, is that the Maginot Line represented a potential solution to the difficult French strategic position.
 Dr. Cameron Zinsou of the Command and General Staff College shows how its development, manning, and the debates about the Line […]

 Come one, come all, for the Dole Institute’s Easter Egg Roll with Dole!
-Join us on Saturday, April 19, for a morning of family fun, including a White House-style egg roll race, egg hunt, games, crafts, and more.
+Join us on Saturday, April 4, for a morning of family fun, including a White House-style egg roll race, egg hunt, games, crafts, and more.
 The event is free and open to the public, and will go on rain or shine.
-Learn more […]
+Learn […]

 Ben Franklin promised us unparalleled freedom with burdens to uphold it, never before placed upon a citizenry.
 What was this novel form of government bestowed on our young nation and what have we, as a free people, done to keep it?
 What burdens do we share, what challenges do we face, and what actions must […]